dmytro-anokhin/Autocomplete/README.md

 <img src="https://user-images.githubusercontent.com/5136301/134250533-0c20f55c-b1b2-4b0b-9d57-8036d77cfb4b.png" data-canonical-src="https://user-images.githubusercontent.com/5136301/134250533-0c20f55c-b1b2-4b0b-9d57-8036d77cfb4b.png" width="375"/>

 Suggestions can come from a server or bundled with the app.
-For simplicity we store suggestions in a plain text file (`cities`), separated by newline.
+For simplicity, in the example we store suggestions as a plain text (`cities` file), where each city name separated by newline.

 ```
 ...